UnknownExplorer13/Bethesda-LOD-File-Generator/README.md

 <p>
 Technically the creation of <code>.lod</code> files for Fallout 76 is supported but there's no point adding support for the full <code>size</code> value of <code>512</code> as users are not allowed to create proper mods for the game.

-Starfield support is planned as the files are very similar to older Creation Engine <code>.lod</code> files, however I need to look into where the settings stored in the files are gathered/calculated from.
-Until the Creation Kit is released I can't be certain the info I gather on these files is correct.
+Starfield extraction support was completed on <code>2024-07-14</code>.
+For creation support I need to find out how the <code>size</code> value stored in the files are gathered/calculated before I start working on it.
 </p>

 <h2>LODSettings File Structure</h2>